3 steps to make sure your chatbot Is GDPR compliant

 Make sure the chatbot is secure

-➡️ Step 3: Make sure you store the data safely and securely
+➡️ Step 3: Store the data safely and securely

 First of all – a big applause for making it through all the way.
 We are truly impressed! 👏